t3moses/Crews/README.txt

 Machine-learning

-Once the mandatory rules have been applied, crews are ordered by non-compliance score.
+Once the mandatory rules have been applied, crews are ordered by their loss.

-The two crews with the highest non-compliance scores are selected, every possible swap of crew is made and a crew score recalculated for each swap.
-The swap with the lowest non-compliance score is retained.
+The two crews with the highest loss are selected, every possible swap of crew is made and the loss recalculated for each swap.
+The swap with the lowest loss is retained.
 Then the process is repeated a set number of times.

 Input files